yayugu/node-easy-ssm/README.md

   // default: ''
   OutputS3KeyPrefix: 'ssm-outputs',

-  // Command Execution timeout. default: 60sec
+  // Command Execution timeout. default: 1000sec
+  //
+  // Warning: This parameter is pass to SSM API
+  //          but will not work as you might think.
-  timeoutSec: 60,
+  timeoutSec: 1000,

   // aws-sdk objects
   ssm: new AWS.SSM(customParams),